leothewolf/iko/README.md

   + NSFW gif commands
   + Git inspired status system

++ Pickup lines
+  + Just type '-pick' to fetch a pickup line

 ## 🛡️ How secure is our bot?
 Umm let's breakdown this question in terms of the systems our bot has...
 - Ticket System